 P385 is a change that will directly impact ELEXON and the BSC Panel, who will be required to amend their processes.
 Parties who are compliant with the BSC will not be impacted by P385.
-P385 will only impact Parties who rigger an EoD.
+P385 will only impact Parties who trigger an EoD.
+Section 6 of this paper provides analysis on the impact of applying the proposed changes to the EoD to 2018/19.
 Parties who breach the BSC may trigger an EoD that they would not have done pre-P385.
 Parties may need to make procedural updates to implement P385.

-No BSC Central Systems impacts have been identified, although a process-only impact on the Fund Administration Agent (FAA) to monitor and report non-payment of Trading Charges has been identified.
+No BSC Central Systems impacts have been identified, although a process-only impact on the Fund Administration Agent (FAA) to monitor and report non-payment of Trading 296/06

+Charges has been identified.
 ELEXON's costs, including the FAA costs to implement P385 are approximately £12,000.
-295/06 P385 Assessment Report 7 October 2019 Version 1.0 Page 3 of 38